YosysHQ/yosys/CONTRIBUTING.md

 ## Contributing code

+If you're adding complex functionality, or modifying core parts of Yosys, we highly recommend discussing your motivation and approach ahead of time on the [Discourse forum](https://yosyshq.discourse.group/).

 ### Using pull requests

 If you are working on something to add to Yosys, or fix something that isn't working quite right, make a [pull request (PR)](https://github.com/YosysHQ/yosys/pulls).

-If you're adding complex functionality, or modifying core parts of yosys, we highly recommend discussing your motivation and approach ahead of time on the [Discourse forum](https://yosyshq.discourse.group/).
 An open PR, even as a draft, tells everyone that you're working on it and they don't have to.
 It can also be a useful way to solicit feedback on in-progress changes.
-See below to find the best way to [ask us questions](#asking-questions).
+See above to find the best way to [ask us questions](#asking-questions).

 ### Continuous integration